Looking for some super useful beach hacks for a fun-filled family day? These 21 ideas are ones every mom needs to k know about!

-Most kids hate putting sunscreen on their faces.
-Mine are okay with the stick sunscreens, but what they like even better is using a beauty sponge to apply it.
-This is an easy way to have them “help” apply their own sunscreen.
-I don’t know about you, but my toddlers but up less of a fight with they get to do it themselves.
-Next time you are struggling with yours, try this trick.
+This is also an easy way to have them “help” apply their own sunscreen.
+I don’t know about you, but my toddlers put up less of a fight when they get to do things themselves.
+Next time you are struggling with your kids, try this beach hack.

 One way to keep your drinks and fruit pouches from getting too hot too quickly is to freeze them halfway before heading to the beach.
 The hot sun will defrost them just in time for your kids to enjoy a refreshment when they need to cool down.
 This is perfect for bottled water, juice boxes, and even applesauce pouches.

 Do you have really young kids that might not be a fan of the ocean and waves, but still love the water?
 A simple solution is to bring a baby pool and fill it with water.
 You can put the pool under a tent near your chairs to let your little one enjoy splashing in the water without having to go into the ocean.
 This one is pretty awesome because it comes with the tent already attached.